FIGBERT/figbert.com/content/projects/privacy-redirect-for-safari/index.md

 Maps, Google Search, and Medium to alternative front-ends like [Nitter] and [Teddit].
 These front-ends provide users with ways to access the content of popular sites, without exploiting your private information.

-Until now, extensions that could do this were limited to users of Chrome and Firefox.
-Privacy Redirect for Safari expands this functionality to Safari.
+Until now, extensions that could redirect to these front-ends were limited to users of Chrome and Firefox.
+Privacy Redirect for Safari expands this functionality to Apple's native browser.

 <!-- more -->